stakewise/helm-charts/node-operator/README.md

 EOF
 ```

-The data of `kv-v2` requires that an additional path element of data is included after its mount path (in this case, validators/).
+The data of `kv-v2` requires that an additional path element of data is included after its mount path (in this case, validators/data).

-Finally, create a Kubernetes authentication role named database that binds this policy with a Kubernetes service account named `node-operator`.
+Finally, create a Kubernetes authentication role named node-operator that binds this policy with a Kubernetes service account named `node-operator`.

 ```console
 $ vault write auth/kubernetes/role/node-operator \